iorchard/misc/README.rst

 rbd_loc.sh
 ------------

-Find out which osds are used for the rbd image.
+List osds in which the objects of rbd image are.

 rst2what.sh
 ------------